netphantom/CaptchAmI/README.md

 The details of the NN are in the neural_net.py file.

 ## Training offline
-To train the neural network offline, it must be used the cli with the "train" option and:
+To train the neural network offline, it must be used the cli with the "train" option, and the following arguments:
 - dataset: specify the dataset on which train the neural network
 - o: specify the output file

 ## Test offline
-To test the neural network offline, it must be used the cli with the "classify" option and:
+To test the neural network offline, it must be passed the "classify" argument and the following:
 - b_dataset: specify the binary (numbers vs stars) dataset folder
 - n_dataset: specify the number dataset folder
 - b_nn: specify the binary trained neural network